oracle-livelabs/security/data-safe/api-schedule-audit-data-copy/api-schedule-audit-data-copy.md

     key_file=<path to your private keyfile> # TODO
     ```

-4. Modify the last line to be the path to your PEM file on your compute instance.
+3. Modify the last line to be the path to your PEM file on your compute instance.
 In the example below, substitute `your-PEM-file-name` with your own PEM file name.

-    ```
+    ```text
     <copy>key_file=~/.oci/your-PEM-file-name</copy>
     ```

-5. Save and close the file (press **Escape**, enter **:wq**, and press **Return**).
+4. Save and close the file (press **Escape**, enter **:wq**, and press **Return**).

-6. List the contents of the current directory and ensure that your config file is there.
+5. List the contents of the current directory and ensure that your config file is there.

-    ```
+    ```text
     # <copy>ls</copy>
     ```

 ## Task 11: Compile the Java program

 The Oracle Linux Cloud Developer image comes with the SDK and Java software already installed.
-The SDK provides several example files, including a java program containing Oracle Data Safe REST API commands.
-This file is called `DataSafeRestAPIClientExample.java` and resides in the `/usr/lib64/java-oci-sdk/examples` directory on your compute instance.
+The SDK provides several example files, including a java program named `DataSafeRestAPIClientExample.java`, which contains Oracle Data Safe REST API commands.
+This file resides in the `/usr/lib64/java-oci-sdk/examples` directory on your compute instance.
 The purpose of the java file is to copy audit data from the Oracle Data Safe repository into object storage.
-You can also download this file from GitHub: wget https://raw.githubusercontent.com/oracle/oci-java-sdk/master/bmc-examples/src/main/java/DataSafeRestAPIClientExample.java.
+You can also download this file from GitHub using the following command: `wget https://raw.githubusercontent.com/oracle/oci-java-sdk/master/bmc-examples/src/main/java/DataSafeRestAPIClientExample.java`.

 The OCI jar file is located in `/usr/lib64/java-oci-sdk/lib/oci-java-sdk-full-<version>.jar`, and third-party libraries are in `/usr/lib64/java-oci-sdk/third-party/lib`.
-To compile the java file, you can use the `javac` command.
+To compile the java file, use the `javac` command.

 1. Switch to the `/usr/lib64/java-oci-sdk/examples` directory and list its content.

-    ```
+    ```text
-    # <copy>cd /usr/lib64/java-oci-sdk/examples
+    # <copy>cd /usr/lib64/java-oci-sdk/examples</copy>
-    # ls</copy>
+    # <copy>ls</copy>
     ```

 2. Review the `DataSafeRestAPIClientExample.java` file.

-    ```
+    ```text
     # <copy>cat DataSafeRestAPIClientExample.java</copy>
     ```

 3. Verify the version of the `oci-java-sdk-full-version.jar` file.
 In this example, the version is 2.27.0.

-    ```
+    ```text
-    # <copy>cd /usr/lib64/java-oci-sdk/lib
+    # <copy>cd /usr/lib64/java-oci-sdk/lib</copy>
-    ls</copy>
+    # <copy>ls</copy>

     oci-java-sdk-full-2.27.0.jar  oci-java-sdk-full-2.27.0-javadoc.jar  oci-java-sdk-full-2.27.0-sources.jar
     ```

 4. Switch to the `/usr/lib64/java-oci-sdk` directory.

-    ```
+    ```text
     # <copy>cd /usr/lib64/java-oci-sdk</copy>
     ```

-5. Compile the file.
-Be sure to use the correct version in the `oci-java-sdk-full-version.jar` file.
+5. Compile the `DataSafeRestAPIClientExample.java` file.
+Be sure to use the correct version in the `oci-java-sdk-full-version.jar` file name.
 It’s very common that a Java program depends on one or more external libraries (JAR files).
-Use the flag `-classpath` (or `cp`) to tell the compiler where to look for external libraries.
-By default, the compiler looks in bootstrap classpath and in the `CLASSPATH` environment variable.
+Use the flag `-classpath` (or `-cp`) to tell the compiler where to look for external libraries.
+By default, the compiler looks in the bootstrap classpath and in the `CLASSPATH` environment variable.

-    ```
+    ```text
     # <copy>javac -cp lib/oci-java-sdk-full-2.27.0.jar:third-party/lib/* examples/DataSafeRestAPIClientExample.java</copy>
     ```